janfilips/blockchain-documentation-project/README.md

-# Blockchain from scratch
+# How to build your Blockchain from scratch

-..or how to build your own Blockchain in Python from fucking scratch :)
+Blockchain implementation in Python from fucking scratch :)

 Understanding Blockchain isn't easy.
 At least it wasn't for me.
 I had to go through number of frustrations due to too few funcional examples of how this technology works.
 And I like learning by doing so if you do the same, allow me to guide you and by the end you will have a functioning Blockchain with a solid idea of how they work.